Flybe (2022–2023): Relaunch

+Decline

 Throughout its first months of operation, Flybe faced several operational issues, which it blamed on late aircraft deliveries.
 Twelve weeks after its launch, the company cancelled three routes, and reduced frequencies on five others but stated that they would return to their original frequencies during the winter.
-Planned services from Aberdeen to Belfast, as well as Inverness to both Belfast and Birmingham never commenced.
+Planned services from Aberdeen Airport in Scotland to Belfast, as well as Inverness Airport in Scotland to both Belfast and Birmingham never commenced.
 In September, the airline announced new service to the Isle of Man from Belfast and London, however cancelled both services less than a month later, two days before the inaugural flights.
-The company was criticised for giving Isle of Man's airport less than 30 minutes notice of its intention to cancel service, and subsequently announcing similar routes from Newcastle on a near identical schedule, as despite stating the cancellation was due to aircraft shortages, the airline was required by Heathrow authorities to continue operating the route if it was to retain its highly valuable slots at the airport.
+The company was criticised for giving Isle of Man's airport less than 30 minutes notice of its intention to cancel service, and then announcing similar routes from Newcastle International Airport on a near identical schedule.
+Despite saying that the cancellation was due to aircraft shortages, the airline was required by Heathrow authorities to continue operating the route if it was to retain its highly valuable slots at the airport.

 In October 2022, Flybe ceased flights between Leeds and London, largely due to low demand as a result of competition from rail networks, and confirmed that it would not be resuming services.
-In the same month, the airline suspended flights to Southampton, planning to restart in February 2023, and further reduced frequencies again blaming late aircraft deliveries, despite having taken delivery of two additional aircraft which were reportedly unable to provide sufficient capacity.
+In the same month, the airline suspended flights to Southampton Airport planning to restart in February 2023, and further reduced frequencies again blaming late aircraft deliveries, despite having taken delivery of two additional aircraft which were reportedly unable to provide sufficient capacity.